datafold-dev/datafold/README.rst

 * `NumPy <https://numpy.org/>`_
     The data structure ``PCManifold`` in *datafold* subclasses from NumPy's ``ndarray`` to model a point cloud sampled on a manifold.
-A ``PCManifold`` point cloud is associated with a kernel that describes the data locality and hence the geometry.
+A ``PCManifold`` is associated with a ``PCManifoldKernel`` that describes the data locality and hence the geometry.
 NumPy is used throughout *datafold* and is the default for numerical data and algorithms.

 * `pandas <https://pandas.pydata.org/pandas-docs/stable/index.html>`_
    *datafold* addresses time series data in the data structure ``TSCDataFrame`` which subclasses from Pandas' rich data structure `DataFrame <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html>`_.
-   Internally, this is again a NumPy array, but the data frame indexes time, time series and features.
+   Internally, this is again a NumPy array, but the data frame can index time values, multiple time series and multiple features.
 The entire available time series data can then be captured in a single object with easy data slicing and dedicated time series functionality.

 * `scikit-learn <https://scikit-learn.org/stable/>`_
    All *datafold* algorithms that are part of the "machine learning pipeline" align